octet-stream/form-data-encoder/readme.md

   headers: encoder.headers,

   // Create a Readable stream from the Encoder.
+  // You can omit usage of `Readable.from` for HTTP clients whose support async iterables.
   // The Encoder will yield FormData content portions encoded into the multipart/form-data format as node-fetch consumes the stream.
   body: Readable.from(encoder)
 }